wairas/hsi-website/docs/happy/happy_tools/happy-envi-viewer.md

 ## Polygons

-* Clear: removes all polygon annotations/markers
+* Clear: removes all polygon annotations
 * Color: sets the color for the polygon overlays
 * Modify: for deleting multiple polygons or changing multiple labels in one go
 * Add polygon: creates a polygon from the markers, if there are at least three